When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift

-\textbf{Key implementation details:} Unlike the original InjecAgent evaluation (which uses a ReAct-style scratchpad for agent reasoning), we make two modifications: (1) we prefill the assistant's tool call directly without any reasoning text, and (2) we pass tool schemas via the chat template's \texttt{tools} parameter, which embeds them in the model's native function-calling format.
-For Llama, this places tool definitions as JSON in the user message, with tool responses appearing under the \texttt{ipython} role.
+\paragraph{InjecAgent (Tool-Use Injection).} InjecAgent \citep{zhan2024injecagent} tests prompt injection via tool responses in agentic workflows.
+We use InjecAgent's \texttt{generate\_prompt\_for\_model()} for prompt generation to ensure consistency with the original evaluation setup.
+Each sample is constructed as a multi-turn conversation: (i) System message with standard tool-use instructions; (ii) User message with a benign request (e.g., ``Check my Amazon order status''); (iii) Assistant message (prefilled) with a tool call; (iv) Tool message containing the injected attacker instruction.
+Unlike the original InjecAgent evaluation (ReAct-style scratchpad), we prefill the assistant's tool call directly without reasoning text and pass tool schemas via the chat template's \texttt{tools} parameter, which embeds them in the model's native function-calling format.
+For Llama, this places tool definitions as JSON in the user message, with tool responses under the \texttt{ipython} role.
 The injected attacker instruction appears in this tool response.
-This tests whether the model's internal representations distinguish malicious tool responses when processed through its standard function-calling pipeline-the realistic deployment scenario for agentic applications. \paragraph{BIPIA (Benchmark for Indirect Prompt Injection Attacks).} BIPIA \citep{yi2025benchmarking} embeds malicious instructions in external context that the model processes.
-We use BIPIA's native builders to construct samples across five tasks: email processing, code analysis, table interpretation, question answering, and abstract summarization.
-For each task, the attack instruction is inserted at configurable positions (start, middle, end) within the context.
-The prompt format is: